stengerh/IntelliJATS/NOTES.md

 */

-the lexer goes (pats_lexing.sats) undergoes frequent enough changes that some more direct way to test should be employed.  prehaps checkout the the file and jsonized and then staticly confirm it is accurite
+the lexer goes (pats_lexing.sats) undergoes frequent enough changes that some more direct way to test should be employed.  perhaps checkout the the file and jsonized and then statically confirm it is accurate

-It would be good to start a convention such that generated files go into a "gen" directory and exicutables go to a "build" directory
+It would be good to start a convention such that generated files go into a "gen" directory and executables go to a "build" directory

-Intellij is less agressive about showing inferred types?  how does the scala plugin handle this?
+Intellij is less aggressive about showing inferred types?  how does the scala plugin handle this?